microsoft/TemplateStudio/docs/UWP/getting-started-endusers.md

 ### Design patterns

 **App Design patterns** define the coding pattern that will be used across the project, tying your UI and code together.
-Windows Template Studio currently supports the three most common patterns:
+Windows Template Studio currently supports the five most common patterns:

 | Design pattern| Description |
 |--------------:|:------------|